Armed Forces Bowl Holiday Message

-Members from Coast Guard Sector New Orleans provide a holiday message for this years Armed Forces Bowl on December 7, 2020, near Baton Rouge.
+Members from Coast Guard Marine Safety Unit Huntington provide a holiday message for this years Armed Forces Bowl on December 10, 2020.
 The Armed Forces Bowl will feature armed forces branch tributes, the Great American Patriot Award presentation, the Purple Heart Warrior Tribute, and a trophy presentation for the bowl champions.
-(U.S. Coast Guard video by Petty Officer 3rd Class Carlos Galarza)
+(U.S. Coast Guard courtesy video)

 |Date Taken: